danialgoodwin/dev/git-github-cheat-sheet.md

         # PDT-specific
         .buildpath

+#### Notes ####
+- Files that are NOT already tracked or committed will be automatically ignored.
+- Files that ARE already tracked or committed will have to be untracked manually before they will be ignored.
+Here's the easy steps to take: git rm -r --cached . // Removes ALL files from being tracked. -r means recurse through all the directories. --cached means don't delete files off of computer/workspace.
+The dot means current directory. git add . // Stages all files to be tracked that aren't in the .gitignore file. git commit -m "Remove tracked gitignore files" // Commit now so that these changes don't get in the way of your real code changes.

 ## GitHub Cheat sheet ##
 (Most of the following can be substituted for other remote repositories also.)